tkvogt/judy-graph-db/README.md

 Intro
 =====

-judy-graph-db is a graph database based on [judy arrays](https://en.wikipedia.org/wiki/Judy_array).
+judy-graph-db is a graph database based on [judy arrays](https://en.wikipedia.org/wiki/Judy_array) and lmdb.
 It was developed because there was no Haskell library that could handle very dense graphs with a million edges coming from a node.
 It currently is focused on analysing a static set of graph files (like the panama papers) and then to query it and do a little bit of post processing like adding, updating or deleting edges.

 judy-graph-db should be
  - fast: Because of judy-arrays